 More information on the current situation with Pacific Oyster Mortality Syndrome (POMS)

 Blueberry rust was found on a North-West property in August 2016 and was identified on two smaller nearby properties in March 2017.
 Blueberry rust was detected on one property in the Kentish Municipality in October 2017.
+As part of ongoing surveillance undertaken by the Department, blueberry rust was detected on a fifth property in May 2018.

 More information on blueberry rust